-E-books for Journals with EPUB Generator for Jekyll18 October 2012
+E-books for Journals with EPUB Generator for Jekyll

 The JSR editors been making a lot of changes at the Journal of Southern Religion in the past year.
 We’ve rebuilt the site from the ground up, we’ve released our content under an open-access license (written up here), we’ve added a successful podcast with seven episodes already, and we’re getting close to adding DOIs and releasing a new issue.
 Sometime soon I want to write a full ‘making of’ post about the decisions we made and the tools we used.
 Today, though, I want to introduce a Ruby script I’ve written for the JSR to make e-books in EPUB format of each issue.